 Generally, our courses are conducted offline and delivered through our nation-wide training center network.
 We also conduct online courses for certain portfolio training programs through third-party platforms; as an example, we provide online courses for students applying for art schools in Japan.
 After the outbreak of COVID-19, in order to avoid interruption of our services due to closedown of our training centers required by local government authority from time to time and for offering flexible options to students, we have converted some of the offline courses of our portfolio training services to online courses since February 2020 and provided options for students to take courses via online platforms.
 In particular, in 2022, the resurgence of COVID-19 in China resulted in city-wide lockdowns in a number of Chinese cities with heightened prevention measures adopted across China to curb the outbreak and we also experienced temporary close-down of our training centers in several cities from time to time in response to such local sporadic outbreaks.
 As a result, we converted more offline courses to online courses and approximately 23.2% of our services were provided online in 2022.
-However, in late 2022, the Chinese government relaxed COVID-19 control policies and our business is gradually returning to normal, and we anticipate providing more offline courses going forward.
+However, since late 2022, the Chinese government has relaxed COVID-19 control policies and our business returned to normal, and thus we provided most of our courses offline.
+In 2023, only approximately 1.5% of our services were provided online.